Super Lawyers - Badge

 • Commercial property – A commercial property owner or the tenant currently occupying the space can be held liable for falls.

-The Time You Have to File an Illinois Slip and Fall Claim
+How Long Do You Have to File a Slip and Fall Claim in Illinois?

 Per 735 ILCS 5/13-202, the statute of limitations for personal injury claims in Chicago is two years from the date of the accident.
 You will not be able to file a personal injury claim after this time elapses unless your case falls into an exception that extends the deadline.

-Also, the sooner you reach out for help, the easier it will be for your personal injury lawyer to find the evidence they need.
+Also, the sooner you reach out for help, the easier it will be for your lawyer to find the evidence they need.

 Chicago fall injury lawyer reviewing medical records for a claim